mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 Close up, the underside of the ship is dotted with landing pylon doors, fueling ports, and fuel scoop inlets.

-Entry Points: There are seven basic entry points to the ship, plus two possibil- ities.
+Entry Points: There are seven basic entry points to the ship, plus two possibil-ities.
 Iris valves are automatic power-operated portals composed of many plates which retract much like the iris of a camera.
 The entry is oval or circular in shape, and can be operated by pressing a small stud on the wall; it can be locked by the computer or by a key.
 Hatches are manually-operated hinged portals secured by a